helm/charts/stable/kibana/README.md

 --- | --- | ---
 `affinity` | node/pod affinities | None
 `env` | Environment variables to configure Kibana | `{}`
+`files` | Kibana configuration files (config properties can be set through the `env` parameter too).
+All the files listed under this variable will overwrite any existing files by the same name in kibana config directory.
+Files not mentioned under this variable will remain unaffected. | None
 `image.pullPolicy` | Image pull policy | `IfNotPresent`
 `image.repository` | Image repository | `docker.elastic.co/kibana/kibana-oss`
 `image.tag` | Image tag | `6.3.1`